antiantivirus/soft-refresh/content/work/come-in-peace.md

     alt: DJ Equiptment in foreground with CRT TV showing 3D metallic logo in the background.
 A pink hue fills the image from the top right
     caption: Visuals on CRT TV set alongside DJ
   - video: https://res.cloudinary.com/dvckadoiv/video/upload/v1641211081/Soft%20Refresh/Come%20In%20Peace/come_in_peace_gnl1h3.mp4
     alt:
     caption: Come In Peace
 ---

 Visuals for Manchester based artist and DJ [Interplanatary Criminal](https://soundcloud.com/interplanetary-criminal) as part of [Meld](https://meldrecords.bandcamp.com/) and [Bohemia's](https://www.facebook.com/BohemiaAberdeen/) night at The Tunnels, Aberdeen..

 Easy now...Come In Peace

-Using a combination of live coding and live visuals.
-Installed across 4 CRT TVs.
+Using a combination of live coding and live visuals, installed across 4 CRT TVs.
 The visuals explored the club space as an entry point to another world, a space for imagination, freedom and peace.